Lake Stevens High School: History

-From 1929 to 1979, Lake Stevens High School was located on the grounds where North Lake Middle School currently stands.
-Painted with surplus paint with a pinkish hue sometime between 1958 -1959, the school was eventually nicknamed the Pink Palace.
+LSHS first opened in 1909 at a site that is now home to North Lake Middle School.
+Painted with surplus paint with a pinkish hue sometime between 1958 and 1959, the school was eventually nicknamed the "Pink Palace".
 After the 1978–1979 school year, the building was demolished, and students began at the current LSHS location in the fall of 1979.